SaraSiwiecki/finalproject/README.md

 Accession ID: NP_001296590.1

-For the alpha-2 chain, I performed BLAST with collagen IV alpha-2 chains from many bait sequences again, including Homo sapiens, Drosophila melanogaster, Mus musculus, and Hydra vulgaris.
+For the alpha-2 chain, I performed BLAST with collagen IV alpha-2 chains from many bait sequences, including Homo sapiens, Drosophila melanogaster, Mus musculus, and Hydra vulgaris.
 I found the collagen type IV alpha-2 chain sequence from Drosophila melanogaster (a bilaterian) to have hits with the most taxa, so I used those results to make a tree.

 Organism: Drosophila melanogaster